Feature Flags

 • Typed feature flags — long-lived, strongly-typed per-tenant capability configuration: which subsystems and features a site sees (events_enabled, subjects_enabled, analyzers_enabled, alerts_enabled, …).
 These are durable product configuration, not transitional, so they’re worth a typed, TMS-validated field.
 Fields on the FeatureFlags dataclass in das/utils/tenant/dataclass.py, deserialized from the featureFlags block.
 See Typed feature flags.

-• Release toggles — short-lived rollout gates.
-Declared in an ER-side registry and read from a releaseToggles dict on the tenant payload; a global override lets you force one on (or off) for every tenant in a single ER change.
-The name follows Martin Fowler’s feature-toggle taxonomy: a release toggle keeps a latent feature dark in mainline, is flipped on as it rolls out, and is removed once the rollout is complete.
+• Preview features — short-lived rollout gates.
+Declared in an ER-side registry and read from a previewFeatures dict on the tenant payload; a global override lets you force one on (or off) for every tenant in a single ER change.
+The concept maps to the short-lived rollout category in Martin Fowler’s feature-toggle taxonomy: a Preview Feature keeps a latent feature dark in mainline, is flipped on as it rolls out, and is removed once the rollout is complete.

-• Gating Django admin pages builds on a release toggle plus its global override — a single per-tenant gate, no separate Django-settings kill switch.
+• Gating Django admin pages builds on a preview feature plus its global override — a single per-tenant gate, no separate Django-settings kill switch.
 See Gating Django admin pages.

 For where a plain Django setting belongs (env-driven vs. Docker-only vs. test-only), see Settings & Configuration.
-Toggles are runtime gates; settings are deploy-time configuration.
+Preview features are runtime gates; settings are deploy-time configuration.

 features.tms.is_on() — legacy, do not extend